• Skip to primary navigation

 I think what pumpkin dessert haters *actually* dislike is the flavor of canned pumpkin.
 And I have the perfect antidote: homemade roasted squash puree.

 Homemade squash puree tastes much more fresh and bright than something that’s been hanging around on the shelf for a year plus.
-The canned stuff is fine baked into muffins, bread, or granola where there are enough other ingredients to soften the flavor.
+The canned stuff is fine baked into pumpkin oat flour muffins where there are enough other ingredients to soften the flavor.

-But when it comes to something like pumpkin pudding or a custardy pumpkin cream pie, homemade squash puree wins, hands down.
+But when it comes to something like creamy pumpkin pudding or a custardy pumpkin pie, homemade squash puree wins, hands down.

 a bunch of pumpkin pie bars on a marble board